hande-qmc/hande/documentation/users_guide/hubbard.rst

 Hamiltonian matrix.
 The spin polarisation must be specified and the symmetry of the determinant is currently hard-coded.

-These options do not apply to the Heisenberg model.

 **ms** *ms*
     Integer.

     Diagonalise only blocks containing determinants with the specified value of Ms, in units of electron spin (i.e. 1/2).

+    For the Heisenberg model, ms is applied in a similar manner.
+Here, each site is either spin up or spin down, so ms = #spins_up - #spins_down, the total spin in the block considered.
 **symmetry** *isym*
     Integer.

+    This does not apply to the Heisenberg model

     Only relevant for the momentum space formulation.
 Diagonalise only blocks containing determinants of the same symmetry as the specified symmetry